• Skip to main content

 If the Bluetooth Device is listed as “Not Connected” on your iPhone, follow the steps below to forget this device and reconnect again.

-1. Go to Settings > Bluetooth > tap on the i icon located next to the Bluetooth Device.
+1. Go to Settings > Bluetooth > tap on your Bluetooth Device.

 2. On the next screen, tap on Forget this Device.